nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Number of HIGH Priority People
 * Number of MEDIUM Priority People
 * Number of LOW Priority People
-* Number of People With Monthly Household Income < 2500
+* Number of Appointments Within A Week From Current Date
-* Number of Appointments Within a Week From Current Date
+* Number of People Eligible for At Least 1 Scheme

 Format: `statistics`